3D Printed Pizza: The Tastiest Projects

 From start-ups to NASA, we’re going to look at some of the most promising breakthroughs in 3D printing pizza, amongst other foods, and how close we are to printing one of the world’s favorite meals in our own homes.

 - Beehex's Chef 3D – 3D Printed Beehex Pizza in Space?

 - Foodini – 3D Printed Pizza at Home

 Why 3D Printed Pizza?

-There are so many different kinds of food, and even more subtypes, so why have innovators taken to 3D printed pizza as a focus?
+There are so many different kinds of food, and even more subtypes like dough and sauce, so why have innovators taken to 3D printed pizza as a focus?
 The answer is simple, pizzas are layered!

 Unlike other foods that come as a mix of many ingredients, all prepared at different times or needing stirring, mashing, melding, and frothing, pizza is naturally a set of base ingredients layered on top of each other.